 If you were hurt while on the job, your employer and its workers’ comp insurance company should do everything possible to help you recover from your injuries and get you back on your feet – physically and financially.
 After all, you suffered an injury while doing your job for your employer.
 Now it’s time for your employer to do its job and work for you.
-If your employer won’t then hiring the trusted and experienced New Jersey workers’ compensation lawyers at Petro Cohen Petro Matarazzo is a good first step.
-Unfortunately, employers and their insurance companies oftentimes do not make things easy for injured employees.
-In many of these cases, the difficulties and obstacles created by insurance companies are unnecessary, inappropriate, and completely contradict the law and spirit of New Jersey’s no-fault system.If you were hurt at work, you should be able to concentrate on your physical healing and well-being – not have to worry about your employer denying you the benefits you deserve.The New Jersey workers’ compensation lawyers at Petro Cohen Petro Matarazzo have the knowledge, skills, and proven ability to make workers’ compensation work for you.
-We solve problems.
-We get results.

 The reality is that the outcome of your case will largely depend on the skill of your New Jersey work injury attorney and the quality of your legal representation.
 Your attorney’s level of education, experience, track record, legal abilities, and reputation matter – big time.

 Petro Cohen, P.C. has been consistently recognized as one of New Jersey’s leading firms in the area of workers’ comp.
 The firm received the highest rating by Martindale-Hubbell – the world’s foremost authority on law firm credentials – in Professional Excellence and Ethical Standards and Legal Ability.